Doing Jiu Jitsu Off of the Mats

 Have you been diligent in taking notes from your previous jiu jitsu classes?
 I am willing to bet that most practitioners will say no. A small portion of the jiu jitsu population will say yes.
 Good for you.
 For the rest of us, who haven’t taken notes, we now have time to get our notebook started.
 Start with the basics and get to jotting down all that comes into your head.
 Now, edit it so that you can understand it easily.
 Draw pictures if possible.
 Once you have made it through the basics find ways to section off techniques.
 If you can write down ten techniques a day, by the time this crisis subsides, you will have a solid technique notebook to help your game.

 Being a referee in jiu jitsu, I see almost all of the practitioners that come out onto my mat record their matches.
 Are you one of those people?
 If so, study your matches.
 What went right, what went wrong?
 Now is the time to look deeper into your matches and make improvements.
 If your coach is able to, then maybe they can study your matches and give you some expert advice.
-It doesn’t hurt to ask.
+It doesn’t hurt to ask about the medical malpractice claims that are available now.
 There is a reason that elite athletes and teams incorporate video study into their routines, it works.
 If you do not have video of your matches, then go watch the best in the world compete.
 YouTube and Flo Grappling have more matches than you can watch.
 Go find a competitor who has your game and study, study, study.

 Being forced off of the mats is not enjoyable.
 We will overcome it though.
 By being safe today, we can train tomorrow.
 Know that you are a part of the larger jiu jitsu community, worldwide, that has to go through this ordeal.
 We are all in the same boat and if we all row in the same direction, eventually, we will make it to the shore and train again.